mh-charlie-ho/docker_management/README.md

 └── run-docker.sh
 ```
 - dockerfiles: Additional Docker files (not directly related to this repository)

+    **Note:** Due to the nature of Dockerfile builds, files should be placed within a specifically named directory.

 - configs: Configuration files for the container

 - envs: Environment scripts required to run this repository